ashleyyytjh/IS216-frontend/README.md

 ## Business Problem

 Describe the **real-world business or community problem** your project addresses.
+The community problem our project aims to address is that we realise the process of purchasing notes in SMU to be a cumbersome process.
+Currently, a solution that exists is the AskSMU channel in Telegram, in which students can liase with sellers through the Education Resources topic in the channel.
+However, this would mean offline communication, handling of payments, and sending of files.
+Such way of notes distribution and purchase is cumbersome.

+Further research on competitors shows that Studocu and CourseHero aims to solve similar issues.
+However, these notes on AskSMU do not have these notes being listed on the platforms.
+Upon further research, we realise the lack of incentivisation on the current platforms being a missing gap as to why the notes are not being published.
+Thus, we aim to build a marketplace that allows SMU students to purchase and sell notes for the community;.
 > *Example:*
 > Small local businesses struggle to maintain an online presence, limiting visibility to customers.
 > Our web application helps them list menus, accept feedback, and attract more customers.